Share

 Copied

-Currently, New Zealand does not have a capital gains tax, though the Bright-Line Test applies a tax on gains from residential properties sold within a specific timeframe.
+Currently, New Zealand doesn’t have some form of tax on the sale of capital gains, though the Bright-Line Test applies a tax on gains from residential properties sold within a specific timeframe.

 In this article, you'll learn what a capital gains tax is.
 You’ll also learn how it will affect property investors if it comes in.